Necrotizing fasciitis secondary to group A streptococcus. Morbidity and mortality still high | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study is highly relevant to Canada as it was published in a Canadian journal (Can Fam Physician) by Canadian authors, and mentions Ontario in its MeSH terms.
-No direct coverage of a Health Canada-recognized HBOT indication was identified in the abstract's findings.
+No direct coverage of a Health Canada-recognised HBOT indication was identified in the abstract's findings.

 Study Limitations